Strange-boy/Companion/README.md

     - [X] Setting and configuring the project in firebase
     - [X] Creating the Sign up and Log in Functionality
     - [ ] Creating the forgot password Functionality
+        - [ ] use fireStore to create user data to perform cross validation
 - [ ] Configuring Redux ToolKit for state management
     - [X] Installing the dependencies
     - [X] Creating the app store
     - [X] Connecting the app store to the application
     - [X] Creating the user slice to store the user data
     - [ ] Adding the user data from the sign in / sign up
+    - [ ] Removing the user data while signing out
+- [ ] Modifying the Header component in browse
+    - [ ] Adding the user icon along with drop down
+    - [ ] Drop down should contain account setting and sign out option
+    - [ ] Implement the sign out feature
+        - [ ] Add an alert box along with a creative message
+        - [ ] On clicking yes navigate to log in page.
 - [ ] Setting up Protected Routes
 - [ ] Header
 - [ ] Trending movie section